OSU helps state's vineyards and wineries stay competitive

-Skinkis also found that grapes from vines with grass alleyways scored the highest in terms of phenolics, which affect how wine feels in the mouth, and anthocyanins, which are pigments that produce a more intense red — a desirable trait in Oregon’s famous Pinot noir and many other red wines.
+They're getting help from scientists at OSU's Oregon Wine Research Institute.
+OSU vine expert Patty Skinkis is pursuing a 10-year, statewide study at 16 vineyards to see how pruning grape clusters affects the quality of Pinot noir wine.
+She's also measuring photosynthesis, soil moisture and nutrients to understand how vineyard management impacts the resulting wine.
+In a study she conducted on cover crops, she found that grapes from vines surrounded by grass-covered alleyways scored the highest in terms of phenolics, which affect how wine feels in the mouth, and anthocyanins, which are pigments that produce a more intense red — a desirable trait in Oregon’s famous Pinot noir and many other red wines.

 Osborne and Skinkis are carrying on OSU's legacy of helping the wine industry.
 Past achievements of OSU scientists include isolating the first malolactic bacteria to grow at cold temperatures and low pHs; devising a lag growth phase crop estimation system that is now used universally; importing the Dijon clones and many varieties for the first time into the United States; and creating the first International Cool Climate Symposium for Viticulture and Enology in 1984.